-In view of Eutelsat's high-tech environment and the activity of its suppliers, Eutelsat could be exposed to risks of an infringement of human rights (forced labour, working conditions that are not decent, discrimination and non-respect of the rights of freedom of association and freedom of expression), as well as to corruption and environmental risks involving direct or indirect third parties.
-This could be the case for the use of minerals extensively used in high-tech equipment, originating from conflict zones or zones where human rights are not respected.
+In view of Eutelsat's high-tech environment and the activities of its suppliers, Eutelsat could be exposed to a variety of human rights risks (forced labour, non-decent working conditions, discrimination, and violations of freedom of association or expression), corruption and environmental risks involving direct or indirect third parties.
+This could be the case for the use of minerals from conflict zones or areas where human rights are not respected, and which are massively used in high-tech equipment.

 Eutelsat implements a policy of respect for human rights and freedoms though the deployment of the anti-corruption clause in its contracts.
-Eutelsat also abides by all the clauses and the CSR charters submitted by its customers.
-Lastly, Eutelsat is also a signatory and member of the UN Global Compact, testifying to its commitment to promoting the respect of human rights.
+Eutelsat also abides by all CSR clauses and charters submitted by its customers.
+Eutelsat is also a signatory and member of the UN Global Compact, testifying to its commitment to promoting the respect for human rights.

-Eutelsat may face different risk factors linked to the health and safety of persons
+Eutelsat may face different risk factors linked to the health and safety of individuals

-Some of Eutelsat's activities, mainly at the level of the teleports, could expose its employees or sub-contractors to various risks (installation and maintenance of equipment in teleports, exposure to electromagnetic waves, etc.).
+Some of Eutelsat's activities, mainly at the teleports, may expose its employees or sub-contractors to various risks (installation and maintenance of equipment in teleports, exposure to electromagnetic waves, etc.).

-Non-respect of the regulations or the absence of measures on safety and quality of life in the work place would cause accidents in the work place which may have legal, operational and reputational consequences.
+Non-respect of the regulations or lack of measures relating to safety and quality of life in the workplace would cause accidents in the workplace which may have legal, operational and reputational consequences.

-Pursuant to French law, Eutelsat has implemented the Comprehensive Risk Assessment Document (DUERP) to evaluate professional risks, which lists all the risks for the Issy-Les-Moulineaux sites and the Paris-Rambouillet teleport.
-This document has been adapted following the Covid-19 public health crisis.
+Pursuant to French law, Eutelsat has implemented the Comprehensive Risk Assessment Document (DUERP) to evaluate professional risks, which lists all the risks for the Issy-les-Moulineaux sites and the Paris-Rambouillet teleport.
+This Document has been adapted following the Covid-19 public health crisis.
 A health and retirement scheme is available to all employees.
 For employees present at the teleport, training is provided on the risk of exposure to electromagnetic saves and testing is frequently carried out at the level of the installations.